Get a Master's Degree in Artificial Intelligence!

 Self-driving robot cars already use

-As an IS master's student you will be able to take robotics courses
+As an AI master's student you will be able to take robotics courses

 and get hands-on experience in the